edgedb/easy-edgedb/chapter3/index.md

 delete Vampire;
 ```

 Just like an insert, it gives us the id numbers of the objects that are now deleted: `{default::Vampire {id: 7f5b25ac-ff43-11eb-af59-3f8e155c6686}}`.

-Now we can try deleting the `Country` objects:
+Now we can try deleting all of the `Country` objects:

 ```edgeql
 delete Country;